maximumpeaches/Interview/src/com/company/leetcode/p28/readme.md

 different runtimes for string matching, and your Anki card can help with that, even if you don't implement the knuth-morris-pratt one b/c it's hard to implement (but if you have time maybe you can, just not making it a priority right now).

+One key to doing KMP is to go back through the array, but not all the way back to the beginning, when there is a character mismatch.